 Although around 750 hotels out of 4000 hotels in Tokyo are located in Shinjuku, I hadn’t written any hotel guide for that district.

 The reason is very simple; I don’t like Shinjuku!

 It would sound personal, but it is convincing – There must be reasons why a Japanese local dislikes Shinjuku.
 (I’m a Tokyo local!
 See About page)

 |Views of Shinjuku from Tokyo Metropolitan Government Building

 This time, I list up pros and cons for travelers to stay in Shinjuku.
 I admit that this post is biased, but you want the biases which are called, “Insider’s Tips,” don’t you?

 Cons to Stay in Shinjuku…

 1: Kabukicho, the Most Dangerous Place in Japan

 When you have a chance to become friends with a Japanese person, ask him or her, “Where is the most dangerous place in Japan?”
-I’m sure that his or her answer is, “Kabukicho in Shinjuku.”
+I’m sure his or her answer is, “Kabukicho in Shinjuku.”

 Guidebooks will say that Kabukicho area in Shinjuku is the biggest entertainment / nightlife district in Japan.

 When you are seeing Kabukicho ON PHOTOS like this, the neon signs look “beautiful”.

 But it is another to STAY there!
-You found Tokyo Direct Guide, so you can learn from a Japanese native that the signs are saying “girls” or something like that!
+You found Tokyo Direct Guide, so you can learn from a Japanese local that the signs are saying “girls” or something like that!

 Seriously, it is reported that some international travelers got into trouble in Kabukicho.
 The typical case is that they were asked for unbelievable amount of money at restaurants where they ordered just a small meal.
 (The Japanese police calls travelers’ attention to bad business in Kabukicho.
 Some lawyers are managing troubles there, too.
 Read travel safety information here.)